jtanx/fontforge/doc/sphinx/index.rst

 FontForge can produce many font types.
 What's the difference?

-PostScript is based on a :doc:`cubic spline <bezier>` technology, while TrueType is based on a :doc:`quadratic <bezier>` technology.
+PostScript is based on a :doc:`cubic spline </techref/bezier>` technology, while TrueType is based on a :doc:`quadratic </techref/bezier>` technology.
 Cubic splines are generally easier to edit (more shapes are possible with them).
 Any quadratic spline can be converted to a cubic spline with essentially no loss.
 A cubic spline can be converted to a quadratic with arbitrary precision, but there will be a slight